transport-stack/.github/README.md

 We welcome contributions from the community!
 You can:

 - Fork a repository and submit merge requests
 - Report issues and suggest features
 - Add test cases, improve documentation, or extend APIs

-See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed guidelines.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines.
+All contributors will be appropriately credited in project documentation or release notes.

 ---

 ## 📜 License

-All projects in this group are released under the [Apache 2.0 License](./LICENSE).
+All projects in this group are released under the Apache 2.0 License.

 ---